Preparing for Database Automation with Liquibase CI/CD

 Phase 2 - Test Deploy

-- Use liquibase update to actually do the deployment for real and make sure it works.
+- Use liquibase update to perform the actual deployment and validate success.

 - script: |